 Anyway, I digress.
 If you know me, you know that in another life I’d be a food blogger.
 I could write 3 pages on Porter’s alone, not to mention other places we went and the gelato we ate.

 The next day we drove up to Como to see what the lakes were all about.
 It’s amazingly beautiful and I recommend visiting.
-I can’t say much more.
+The awesome architecture nestled right between the water and the mountains was such a site to see.
+We searched for George Clooney the entire time while in Como, and guessed his house a thousand times, with no luck that we know of.
 We ate at Porter’s again that night on our way home.

 Extras & Takeaways